Lucile Bluford: Lawsuits

 In 1939, Bluford applied to the Master of Journalism program at the renowned Missouri School of Journalism in Columbia, Missouri, and her application was originally accepted but once she showed to enroll she was denied because of her race.
 At the time Bluford attempted to enroll, African-American students were expected to attend all-Black Lincoln University in Jefferson City, Missouri, 30 miles away from the Columbia, Missouri, university campus.

-What sparked Bluford's interest in suing the University of Missouri is the lawsuit of Lloyd L. Gaines.
-Gaines filed a lawsuit against the University of Missouri which eventually went to the Supreme Court.
+Prior to Bluford's attempt to enroll in the University of Missouri, Lloyd L. Gaines filed a lawsuit against the university which eventually went to the Supreme Court.
 The Court ruled that the university must allow the acceptance of Black students into the law school.

 On October 13, 1939, with the help of Charles Huston of the NAACP, Bluford filed the first of several lawsuits against the university.
 Due in part to her association with the NAACP, Bluford was denied admission to the University of Missouri's graduate journalism program.
 MU officials insisted she must enroll in Lincoln University's journalism program, even though Lincoln had no such program.
 By 1941, her case had made it to the Missouri Supreme Court, but she lost.
 Citing low attendance because of World War II, the University of Missouri subsequently closed its graduate journalism program.
 The case prompted the opening of a School of Journalism at Lincoln University.
 After 11 attempts, Bluford never attended the University of Missouri.